ngs2410/smarter-complete/README.md

 ------

 The initial target editor is Sublime Text.
-Sublime Text is a popular editor that exposes hooks into the auto-complete mechanism.
+Sublime Text is a popular editor that exposes hooks into the auto-complete mechanism and supports statically defined code snippets.
 Those hooks are easiest to implement in Python.
 The target language for auto-completion is Javascript.
 Javascript has been selected as it is a popular language, syntactically relatively simple but (to the author at least) verbose, repetitive and ripe for rich auto-complete suggestions.

 Motivation
 ----------